 I'm glad that many of you heeded my advice, and right now I'm telling you: This is another bestest shovelware from the worst season of the year, and I'm officially done with this shitshow.
 Thank the Heavens this abomination is over...

-To sum this show it up it would be:
+To sum Lord of Vermillion up it would be:

-A rushed, complete mess of a series with so many unecessary undeveloped characters and unexplained plot points.
+A rushed mess of a series with so many unnecessary, undeveloped characters and unexplained plot points.

-The show was trying to be more complex for its own good and the pacing was too rushed that it missed out important details that could have made this a solid show.
+The show was trying to be more complex for its own good and the pacing was too sporadic that it missed out important details that could have made this a solid show.

-We have several factions, but the main two are the church who’s goal is to destroy Tokyo in order to save the world and the Science research lab who are trying to destroy the world for reasons unclear.
+The red mist has suddenly covered Tokyo.
+We have several factions, but the main two are the church and the Science Research lab.
+The church’s goal is to destroy Tokyo in order to save the rest of the world and usher in a “new world”, a utopia paradise led

 Koetsu is Chihiro’s best friend who pretty much fades into the background after the first 3 episodes to focus more on Yuri.